EllisWebb/5100_Kelp_vs_Temperature/README.md

-There is only one notebook titled " " in the code folder.
+There is only one notebook titled "Cleaning.ipny" in the code folder.
 Each cell should be run in the order presented.
 After data cleaning steps the notebook will output a cleaned csv to the data folder which can be used separately for other analysis.
 However, all of our analysis is in this notebook and continues directly after the data cleaning steps.